vipulnaik/diet-exercise-health/best-practices/checklist-when-feeling-unwell.md

 automatically assume I am cognitively degraded, without having to expend brainpower into the determination.

+## Abdominal signs

+### LEGIT: Excessive burping and flatulence

+If I have a lot of burping and/or flatulence, and this doesn't go away on drinking water, there is likely an issue such as excess stomach acid production (hypergastrinemia, usually due to gastritis) and GERD (gastroesophageal reflux).
+This confirms that the pain or discomfort I am feeling has a functional basis, and is not purely neuromuscular.

+This should be considered serious only if it's leading to symptoms such as hearburn, sore throat, coughing, etc. However, even if it's not leading to these, it should still be documented and eventually tackled.

+### SERIOUS: Visible bloating

+Check for visible bloating (visible to the naked eye).
+Compare to my usual self and look at images on the Internet.

+### SERIOUS: Muscle guarding

+Check for muscle guarding, i.e., a reluctance for my abdominal area to be pressed or poked.

+### SERIOUS: Palpation pain and rebound tenderness

+Check for sharp increase in pain in any specific area when pressing down on it, and also check for rebound tenderness -- pain when releasing the pressure.

+### SERIOUS: Pain that is diffcult to ignore

+Look for pain at an intensity that is difficult to ignore.
+Also look for pain that gets me to keep trying to shift position, and note if there are specific positions where the pain is lower.

 ## Mood and fatigue

 ### Overload from simple tasks